 Cost was 180$ USD return from Oaxaca.

-From Mexico City: Aeromar and the budget airline VivaAerobus fly to and from Mexico City frequently.
+From Mexico City: Volaris and VivaAerobus both fly to and from Mexico City.

 From elsewhere in North America, you can fly to Huatulco, 1.5 hours from Puerto Escondido.
 Aeromexico, WestJet, Air Canada, and United all fly from points in the USA and Canada to Huatulco, including Vancouver, Toronto, Edmonton, Calgary, and Montreal in Canada, and Houston, LA, San Francisco, New York, and Boston in the United States.